 Deep Geologic Repository

-With support from local communities, Ontario Power Generation has proposed creating a Deep Geologic Repository (DGR) for the long-term management of low and intermediate level nuclear waste, on lands adjacent to the Western Waste Management Facility.
+With support from local communities, Ontario Power Generation (OPG) proposed creating a Deep Geologic Repository (DGR) for the long-term management of low and intermediate level nuclear waste, on lands adjacent to the Western Waste Management Facility.

-Background on the DGR
+Background on the DGR and moving forward

 Since the 1970s, OPG has safely transported, processed and stored low and intermediate level nuclear waste.